 Paul Galpern

 Ground-dwelling arthropods are important generalist predators in agro-ecosystems, and can use non-crop features as overwintering habitats.
 However, it is unclear which types of landscape features constitute useful non-crop habitat, and what spatial scale of habitat is required.
 Additionally, the same landscape feature may act as a sink or a source of arthropods at different times of the year, but this is rarely considered.
 We modeled the activity density of four highly-abundant species of Canadian prairie arthropods, and used functional regression to simultaneously consider both their habitat preferences and the timing of sources and sinks.
 We found that canola crops (Brassica napus L.) acted as early-season sources, and that grasses and wetlands acted as late-season sinks of arthropods.
-Farmers should consider preserving existing grasslands and wetlands to act as reservoir habitats for the surrounding cropland.
+Farmers should consider the temporal dimension of non-crop habitats, in order to preservea mosaic of grasslands, wetlands and other non-crop features capable of providing reservoirs habitats for beneficial arthropods at different times of the season.

 Arthropods are one of the most influential groups of animals in agricultural systems.
 Pest arthropods can cause large reductions in crop yield (Oerke 2005), which can result in downstream economic effects, food insecurity, and malnutrition.
 On the other hand, spillover of beneficial arthropods from adjacent non-crop patches can deliver increased crop yields by providing ecosystem services such as extra pollination or pest suppression (Losey & Vaughan 2006; Klein et al. 2007; Garibaldi et al. 2013).
 Seasonal “pulses” of food resources from crop fields act as a bottom-up driver of their associated arthropod communities, meaning that agricultural land can act as a source of nutrients and individuals for adjacent non-crop land (Diekötter et al. 2010; Galpern et al. 2017).
 These important fluxes of mobile arthropods, both to crops and away from them, are key for managing both crop yield and biodiversity in agroecosystems.
 Finding “win-win” practices is of particular importance to land managers and conservationists; that is, practices that result in better conservation outcomes while maintaining or improving crop yields.
 Finally, agricultural land occupies 15 million km2 (~36%) of land globally (Ramankutty et al. 2018), suggesting that there remains great potential to achieve conservation outcomes by adjusting agricultural practices.